– Let me get the hard news out of the way…

-If you want better relationships, you are going to have to start taking a good look at yourself first.
+If you want better relationships, you have to take a good look at yourself first.

 The truth is, any change you want to see in your outside world starts with “the self.”
 Which means YOU.

-• Only YOU can learn to react differently to the triggers that currently set you off.
+- Only YOU can learn to relate differently to stuff that pisses you off.

 Including having better relationships.

-Changing your perspective, learning to react differently, and committing to deep change are not easy tasks.
+Changing your perspective, learning to relate differently, and committing to deep change are not easy tasks.
 They are difficult and require changing your brain.

 Literally.
 Changing your brain.